JekaNS/redis_keyspace_amqp/README.md

     - e     Evicted events (events generated when a key is evicted for maxmemory)
     - A     Alias for g$lshzxe

-    Default: "A" - all types of events
+    Default: "xe" - all types of events
 - hostname for RabbitMQ connection.
     Default: 127.0.0.1
 - port for RabbitMQ connection.